troneras/call-router/README.md

 - Drizzle creates a `__drizzle_migrations` table in your database
 - Each migration gets a unique timestamp-based filename
-- The SQL files in `src/db/migrations/` are committed to git
+- Both SQL files and meta files in `src/db/migrations/` are committed to git
-- The `meta/` folder is ignored (contains local metadata only)
+- The meta files contain migration metadata needed for deployment
 - Production tracks which migrations have been applied in the database table

 ## Project Structure